decentraland/governance-ui/README.md

 > to know more about this file see [the documentation](https://www.gatsbyjs.com/docs/how-to/local-development/environment-variables/#defining-environment-variables)

-If you are running this projectFunding locally you only need to check the following environment variables:
+If you are running this project locally you only need to check the following environment variables:

 - `CONNECTION_STRING`: make sure it points to a valid database (see how to create one in the 'Database Setup' section)
 - `COMMITTEE_ADDRESSES`: list of eth addresses separated by `,` that will be able to enact finished proposals